dynamsoft-rd-0/dbrjs-mass-samples/dbrjs-express-wasm-self-host/README.md

 ## 3

-Set `Dynamsoft.DBR.BarcodeReader.engineResourcePath` to your self host one.
+Set `Dynamsoft.DBR.BarcodeReader.engineResourcePath` to your self-host one.

 This must be done in `react`, `vue`, `angular`.
 Can be omitted in raw html.